Sundaybrian/Sundaybrian/README.md

 - 🔭 I’m currently working on [wissenpos] a restaurant management application
-- 🌱 I’m currently learning learning React-Redux,GraphQl,testing, Wordpress,
+- 🌱 I’m currently learning learning React-Redux, testing, Wordpress,
 - 💬 Ask me about JavaScript,Nodejs, Firebase, Mongodb ,React,debugging
 - ⚡ Fun fact: You will not believe me if i told you